umasii/umasii/README.md

 ## What I'm currently working on
 - My bot, Cicada AIO
-- Reverse engineering common client side javascript protections, such as Akamai, PerimeterX, and Shape Security
+- Reverse engineering common client side Javascript protections, such as Akamai, PerimeterX, and Shape Security
 - Go networking and APIs

 You can contact me at my Twitter, Email, or Discord (umasi#3301)